spryker/spryker-docs/docs/scos/dev/features/202005.0/cms/templates-and-slots/templates-and-slots.md

 title: Templates & Slots
 description: Templates with slots is a powerful way to manage the content of your shop.
 originalLink: https://documentation.spryker.com/v5/docs/templates-slots
+originalArticleId: 7d14ab25-279a-45f8-87dc-b254f1ff7ed0
 redirect_from:
   - /v5/docs/templates-slots
   - /v5/docs/en/templates-slots
 ---

 Incorporate a coherent and flexible way of managing content with the help of templates with slots.
 Create templates with slots and apply them to any page to break it down into slots.
-Slots are used to embed content from different sources with the help of [Slot Widget](https://documentation.spryker.com/v5/docs/en/templates-slots-feature-overview#slot-widget).
-Embed [CMS blocks](https://documentation.spryker.comv5//docs/en/cms-block) by creating content in the native [WYSIWYG Editor](https://documentation.spryker.com/v5/docs/en/wysiwyg-editor) or select a third-party solution from a number of available content management platforms.
+Slots are used to embed content from different sources with the help of [Slot Widget](/docs/scos/dev/features/202005.0/cms/templates-and-slots/templates-and-slots-feature-overview.html#slot-widget).
+Embed [CMS blocks](https://documentation.spryker.comv5//docs/en/cms-block) by creating content in the native [WYSIWYG Editor](/docs/scos/dev/features/202005.0/cms/wysiwyg-editor.html) or select a third-party solution from a number of available content management platforms.

 With the functionality the feature provides, you can benefit from using a third-party CMS editor that suits your needs best and make the process of creation and implementation of content easier.